-1. Certification(s) -

-- a.
-All dentists and dental personnel utilizing, administering or monitoring local anesthesia, analgesia, minimal sedation, moderate sedation, deep sedation or general anesthesia shall have successfully completed current Basic Life Support (BLS) training. - Additionally, any dentist applying for or maintaining Moderate Sedation Privileges or a Deep Sedation/General Anesthesia Permit must have successfully completed current Advanced Cardiac Life Support (ACLS) or Pediatric Advanced Life Support (PALS), as appropriate for the dentist's practice.
+- 1. Life Support Certification(s) - a.
+Successful completion of Basic Life Support (BLS) training for health care providers and continuous certification are required for: - i.
+All dentists and dental personnel utilizing, administering, or monitoring local anesthesia, analgesia (including nitrous oxide), minimal sedation, moderate sedation, deep sedation, or general anesthesia; and - ii.
+All dental hygienists utilizing, administering, or monitoring local anesthesia. - a.
+All dentists and dental personnel utilizing, administering or monitoring local anesthesia, analgesia, minimal sedation, moderate sedation, deep sedation or general anesthesia shall have successfully completed current Basic Life Support (BLS) training. - b.
+Additionally, any dentist applying for or maintaining a Moderate Sedation Privileges Permit or a Deep Sedation/General Anesthesia Permit must have successfully completed current Advanced Cardiac Life Support (ACLS) or Pediatric Advanced Life Support (PALS), as appropriate for the dentist's practice, and maintain continuous certification. - c.
+Successful completion of PALS training and continuous certification are required for a dentist that applies for or maintains a Pediatric Designation.